If you’re new to selling art online you may think you need thousands of eyes on you to be successful and that it’s going to take years to get there.

 For me, Industria Design is sharing ideas and living our great passions.
 It’s friendship.
 It’s another beast starving for new experiences, for new stories.Caterina Priolo

-If you’re on the fence about setting up your own website versus using a dedicated sales platform to sell your art online (e.g. Etsy), here’s what Luiza Niechoda advises—
+If you’re on the fence about setting up your own website versus using a dedicated sales platform to sell your art online (e.g. Etsy or Singulart), here’s what Luiza Niechoda advises—

 Etsy is easy to set up and use.
 But as of 2019, you have 2.5 million competitors there.
 That’s a lot.
 Think about having your own piece of online real estate designed to provide the best, branded, shopping experience.
 Now that’s exciting!
 Building a website is going to take time and energy, but it is the best thing you can do for your business.Luiza Niechoda